drexed/lite-memoize/README.md

 ## Instance

-Instance level memoization is a more involved way to setup your cache, but provides the most amount of flexibility.
+Instance level memoization is the slowest of the available methods, but provides it provides the most amount of flexibility and control.
+It's very useful for creating services or things where control is paramount like clearing the cache or dumping it to JSON.

 You can access almost all methods in the `instance.rb` file.

 ```ruby